Raymond Gram Swing: Career after World War I

 During the war, Swing was reportedly the nation's highest-paid radio commentator.
 After the war he worked at ABC, BBC and the Blue Network.
+In 1946, he narrated One World or None, a short film produced by the Federation of American Scientists which advocated that the people of the world must abolish war under a strengthened United Nations or face death through nuclear war.

 In the spring of 1951, after Swing had been offered a position with the Voice of America (VOA), the entertainment industry periodical Counterattack called him a Communist sympathizer.
 He then received his security clearance and joined the VOA as a political commentator in May.
+In 1953, he was called to testify before Senator Joseph McCarthy's Investigations Subcommittee, but was questioned for only a few minutes in private.
+Because he objected to McCarthy's treatment of the VOA and to the State Department's failure to defend the service and its employees, he resigned, sending a copy of his resignation letter to the press.
+It said he was resigning to protest the State Department's "spineless failure...to stand by its own staff," citing the recent resignation of Theodore Kaghan in particular.
+He said the VOA "has been crippled, perhaps beyond recovery, by slanderous attacks on its integrity."

+During the early 1950s, Edward R. Murrow hired Swing to write news copy for him.

 Swing returned to his former position as a political commentator for the VOA from 1959 to 1964.

 Personal life and recognition

 Following his marriage to Suzanne Morin with whom he had a son born in Europe and a daughter, Swing married his second wife, Betty Gram Swing (c.
 1894 – 1969), a feminist and suffragist, whom he met in Berlin in 1919.
 Because Swing shared her views on gender equality, he adopted her surname and became known as Raymond Gram Swing.
 The couple had two sons and a daughter.
 They divorced in 1944 and he dropped the "Gram" from his name.
 He then married Mary Hartshorne.
-They lived in Washington, D.C. and spent time at her home in Jamaica where he composed music.
+They lived in Washington, D.C., and spent time at her home in Jamaica where he composed music.
 He later married Meisung Loh, who survived him.

 Oberlin awarded him an honorary degree in 1940.

 In 1943 Lewis received the Alfred I. duPont Award.

 In 1962, Folkways Records released Raymond Swing: Seventy-Fifth Anniversary Album, which included highlights from Swing's career.

-Swing died at home in Washington D.C. on December 22, 1968.
+Swing died at home in Washington D.C., on December 22, 1968.
 Fred W. Friendly of CBS said: "He was the closest thing broadcasting ever had to a Walter Lippmann."